-The University provides Health Care FSA participants to carry forward up to $570 of their annual election into the following calendar year without penalty.
-For example, if you set aside $1,000 in the Health Care FSA for the current calendar year and only incur expenses of $430, the remaining $570 will be rolled over to the next calendar year to be available in that calendar year.
+The University provides Health Care FSA participants to carry forward up to $610 of their annual election into 2024 without penalty.
+For example, if you set aside $1,200 in the Health Care FSA for the current calendar year and only incur expenses of $430, $610 will be rolled over into the next calendar year, any amount over the allowable carryover is forfeited.

 IMPORTANT: This option applies only to the Health Care FSA - it does not apply to the Dependent DayCare FSA.

 EBPA website (Third-Party Administrator) - Enter University of Maine System as the Employer Name

 - Effective January 1, 2020, Cares Act was signed into law.
 This new legislation expanded the list of expenses that are considered eligible by including many over-the-counter (OTC) drugs and medications, which you can now purchase without a prescription using your FSA card.
 Please refer to our third-party administrator's website at www.ebpabenefits.com for a complete list of eligible OTC expense.

 - Submit Claims Electronically